Deadlines, red lines, bedtimes get no respect at Iran talks

 French Foreign Minister Laurent Fabius, an art connoisseur, has toured the Kunsthistorisches Museum, whose main collections are from Austria’s old Habsburg rulers and include Rembrandts, Vermeers and Rubenses.

-On Monday night, Zarif and other Iranian negotiators visited an Islamic center in Vienna after midnight to mark the death of Shi‘ite Islam’s first Imam, Ali, by weeping and praying.
+On Monday night, Zarif and other Iranian negotiators visited an Islamic centre in Vienna after midnight to mark the death of Shi‘ite Islam’s first Imam, Ali, by weeping and praying.

 No one seems to know when they will go home.